Bob Costas: National Basketball Association

-Costas served as NBC's lead play-by-play announcer for their National Basketball Association broadcasts from 1997-2000.
+Costas served as NBC's lead play-by-play announcer for their National Basketball Association (NBA) broadcasts from 1997-2000.
 In that time frame, Costas called three NBA Finals including the 1998 installment (which set an all-time ratings record for the NBA) between the Chicago Bulls and Utah Jazz.
 Costas was paired with Isiah Thomas and Doug Collins on NBC's NBA telecast.
-Following the 2000 NBA Finals, Costas stepped down from the lead play-by-play in favor of Marv Albert, who was incidentally, the man that Costas directly replaced on the NBA on NBC in the first place.
+Following the 2000 NBA Finals, he was replaced by Marv Albert as the lead play-by-play announcer, who incidentally, the man he directly replaced on the NBA on NBC in the first place.

-Costas had previously presided as host of the network's pre-game show, NBA Showtime, while also providing play-by-play as a fill-in when necessary.
+Costas had previously presided as host of NBC's pre-game show, NBA Showtime, while also providing play-by-play as a fill-in when necessary.
 Costas later co-anchored (with Hannah Storm) NBC's NBA Finals coverage in 2002, which was their last to-date (before the NBA's network television contract moved to ABC).

 Professional football

+Costas began as a play-by-play announcer, working with analyst Bob Trumpy.
+In 1984, he would replace Len Berman as studio host.
+Among his NFL colleagues was O.J.
+Simpson, who had called 30 Rockefeller Plaza asking to speak to Costas during Simpson's infamous police chase through the freeways of Los Angeles.
+However, Costas was several blocks away at Madison Square Garden covering Game 5 of the 1994 NBA Finals.
+Costas learned of the attempted contact when visiting Simpson in prison later that year.
+Costas remained NFL studio host until 1992, when he was replaced by Jim Lampley.

 NBC Sports allowed Costas to opt out from having to cover the XFL.
-He publicly denigrated the league throughout its existence and remains a vocal critic of the league and its premise.
+He publicly denigrated the league throughout its existence and remains a vocal critic of the XFL and its premise.

 In 2006, Costas returned to NFL studio hosting duties for NBC's new Sunday Night Football, hosting its pre-game show Football Night in America.
-Costas last hosted NFL telecasts for NBC in 1992 before being replaced in the studio by Jim Lampley and subsequently, Greg Gumbel.
-Before becoming the studio host for The NFL on NBC in 1984, Costas did play-by-play of NFL games with analyst Bob Trumpy.

 Costas is nicknamed "Rapping Roberto" by New York City's Daily News sports media columnist Bob Raissman.
 Al Michaels also called him "Rapping Roberto" during the telecast between the Indianapolis Colts and the New York Giants on September 10, 2006, in response to Costas calling him "Alfalfa".